Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/worldEvents/events/aprilFools/README.md

 3. **Player Interaction**:
    - Players receive humorous messages when interacting with "Sus Boxes."
-   - "Sus Boxes" despawn when players leave the game or die.
+   - "Sus Boxes" despawn when players leave the game, die, or after a set duration.

 4. **Logging**:
-   - All "Sus Box" spawns and interactions are logged for tracking purposes.
+   - All "Sus Box" spawns, interactions, and cleanups are logged for tracking purposes.

 ## Files